 - Encourages education and training with respect to epilepsy through the introduction of projects and initiatives.

-- Creates programs to support members in developing nations, in order to support their efforts to improve the quality of life of persons with epilepsy in their country.
+- Creates programs to support Chapters s in developing nations, in order to support their efforts to improve the quality of life of persons with epilepsy in their country.